mozilla-services/loads/docs/source/guide.rst

 That's 1200 hits total.

-You can use all Requests API to GET, PUT, DELETE, POST or do whatever you need on the server.
+You can use all Requests API to GET, PUT, DELETE, POST or do whatever you need on the service.

 Don't forget to control all responses with assertions, so you can catch any issue that may occur on your service on high load.

+To do this, use the unit test `assert methods <http://docs.python.org/2/library/unittest.html#assert-methods>`_ provided by Python.
 Most services will break with 500s errors when they can't cope with the load.